2013 Florida State Seminoles football team: NC State

-Pregame Line: Florida St −34.5

 In a game that honored former head coach Bobby Bowden, Florida State faced the NC State Wolfpack.
 In 2012, Florida State was upset by the Wolfpack, 17–16, in Raleigh, giving the Seminoles their first loss of the season.
 When North Carolina State last traveled to Tallahassee in 2011, the Wolfpack were defeated by the Seminoles 34–0.

 Florida State avenged last season's upset loss to NC State, riding on a huge first quarter to defeat the Wolfpack, 49–17.

 The Seminoles took control of the game early, scoring the first thirty-five points.
 The first score of the game came from an 18-yard run from Karlos Williams following an interception by Brandon Mitchell.
 The next score came courtesy of a 39-yard touchdown pass from Jameis Winston to Kelvin Benjamin to give the Noles an early fourteen-point advantage.
 Devonta Freeman scored on an 11-yard rush for a touchdown.
 After a forced fumble by Terrence Brooks, Florida State converted the turnover into points with a 14-yard pass to Nick O'Leary.
 The Seminoles ended the first quarter with another receiving touchdown from Rashad Greene.
 The scoring continued in the second quarter when Devonta Freeman ran four yards for a touchdown.
 Florida State scored a total of 42 points in the first half while holding NC State scoreless.

 NC State put their first points on the board in the third quarter by scoring ten unanswered points with a field goal and a 72-yard touchdown.
 The Wolfpack added seven more points in the fourth with another rushing touchdown.
 Florida State scored their final points of the game with a 31-yard rushing touchdown from Levonte Whitfield to secure the blowout win.

 Florida State amassed 566 yards of offense, giving the Seminoles over 500 yards of offense for the fifth consecutive conference game, while the defense held the Wolfpack to 316 total yards.
 Quarterback Jameis Winston completed 16 of 26 passes for 292 yards and three touchdowns.
 Devonta Freeman led the team in rushing with 12 rushes for 92 yards and two touchdowns while Rashad Greene led the team in receiving with 8 receptions for 137 yards and a touchdown.

 This was the 24th meeting between Florida State and NC State, the 22nd meeting as conference opponents.
 The victory improved Florida State's all-time record against the Wolfpack to 23–11.